-A tilt steering wheel allows you to adjust the steering wheel before you drive.
+A tilt steering column allows you to adjust the steering column before you drive.
 You can also raise it to the highest level to give your legs more room when you exit and enter the vehicle.

-To tilt the wheel, hold the steering wheel and lift the lever.
-Move the steering wheel to a comfortable level, then release the lever to lock the wheel in place.
+To tilt the column, pull down on the lever.
+Move the steering wheel to a comfortable level, then move the lever upward to lock the column in place.